 Statistical analysis

-Demographics of patients and control subjects and the screening questionnaire scores were compared by One-Way ANOVA.
-Symptom scores during and after the two drinks were compared with ANOVA for repeated measures.
-The discriminatory capacity of the NDT was evaluated by receiver operating characteristic (ROC) curves (SPSS 16.0 version).
+Demographics of patients and control subjects and the screening questionnaire scores were compared by One-Way analysis of variance.
+Symptom scores during and after the two drinks were compared with analysis of variance for repeated measures.
+The discriminatory capacity of the NDT was evaluated by receiver operating characteristic (ROC) curves (SPSS 16.0 version, Chicago, IL, United States).
 The difference was considered statistically significant when P < 0.
 05.

 RESULTS